Kenya Airways Logo

 The significant leap in the development of the aviation services market has influenced the branding of many companies in this industry.
 One prominent example is Kenya Airways’ logo.
 It is simple, practical, informative, and progressive.
 These qualities are conveyed through a few elements tied together by a unique concept.

 Together, these elements create a positive image of an airline with great potential and unprecedented opportunities.
 The logo’s design features a personalized mark in a perfect square, with the brand name’s abbreviation indicating leadership.
 It features a bold, lowercase “k.”
-This letter has a slight tilt and a clear depiction of a plane directed to the left, subtly incorporated into the right half of the first glyph, resembling a silhouette with two wings.
+This letter has a slight tilt and a clear depiction of a plane angled left, subtly incorporated into the right half of the first glyph, resembling a silhouette with two wings.
 Next is a curved stripe resembling a boomerang, representing a schematic “A.” This capital letter comprises two parts, one integrated into the lowercase “k.”
 This design symbolizes the unity of the employees, bonded by a shared idea of prosperity.
 It also demonstrates the connection between different points on the planet that the company is ready to link, forming air bridges.
 The name is placed on a separate line, showcasing the cohesion of the divisions and their work in tandem.
 The style of the text conveys the company’s high professionalism, undeniable practicality, accessibility to everyone, and readiness to meet customer needs with impeccable service.
 For this purpose, a squat sans-serif font with balanced angles and curves was chosen.
 The red mark symbolizes high energy, a willingness to give 100 percent to achieve dreams, peak enjoyment for passengers, and a drive for leadership.
-The black color used for the text represents the brand’s stability, serious nature, and thoughtful approach.
+The black text color represents the brand’s stability, seriousness, and thoughtful approach.

 2007 – today